A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Ismael, 11, of Sharqi village in Bargimatal district, Nuristan province, Afghanistan, wears a warm winter coat provided by UNICEF..

-Ismael, 11, of Sharqi village in Bargimatal district, Nuristan province, Afghanistan, wears a warm jacket provided by UNICEF as part of the winter response conducted ahead of the 2024-2025 season.
+In Sharqi village in Bargimatal district, Nuristan province, Afghanistan, 11-year-old Ismael wears a warm jacket provided by UNICEF as part of the winter response conducted ahead of the 2024-2025 season.
 Receiving help before winter sets in allows families to prepare better and reduces stress.
 With roads closing and supplies harder to access, timely aid prevents families from sinking futher into debt while also keeping children in school. © UNICEF/UNI714888/Azizi

 In Afghanistan, it's not uncommon for temperatures to drop to -33 degrees Celsius (-27.4 Fahrenheit) — driving a surge in acute respiratory illnesses among children.

-As the country braces for another brutal winter — while still recovering from the effects of a major earthquake — UNICEF is preparing to deliver lifesaving winter support to over 700,000 children and their families.
-Early action is essential; distribution becomes impossible once roads close due to snow.
+As the country endures another brutal winter — while still recovering from the effects of a major earthquake — UNICEF is delivering lifesaving winter support to hundreds of thousands of children and their families, distributing early to ensure those in need are reached before roads close due to snow.

-In Gaza, distributing winter kits to every child under 10
+In Gaza, distributing winter clothing kits to every child under 10

-UNICEF is preparing to distribute winter clothing kits to 600,000 children under age 10; high-thermal blankets for 900,000 children under 18; plastic tarpaulins for 195,000 families to reinforce damaged shelters; family tents for 5,000 extremely vulnerable households; digital cash payments of $140 each to 100,000 families and water and sanitation equipment.
+As winter approached in the Gaza Strip, bringing freezing temperatures, flooding and further displacement, UNICEF launched efforts to distribute winter clothing kits to 600,000 children under age 10; high-thermal blankets for 900,000 children under 18; plastic tarpaulins for 195,000 families to reinforce damaged shelters; family tents for 5,000 extremely vulnerable households; digital cash payments of $140 each to 100,000 families and water and sanitation equipment.

-Helping vulnerable families brace for another punishing winter in Lebanon
+Helping vulnerable families endure another punishing winter in Lebanon

-UNICEF's winter assistance plan for Lebanon includes a mix of cash assistance, in-kind support and school support.
+UNICEF's winter assistance for children and families in Lebanon includes a mix of cash assistance, in-kind support and school support.

-A one-time transfer of $150 will be given to 40,000 households, reaching 200,000 people, including 66,000 children; 100,000 children will receive winter clothing kits, while families staying in inadequate shelters will be provided with thermal blankets and plastic tarpaulins for added protection.
+The cash assistance comes in the form of a one-time transfer of $150 to each of 40,000 households, reaching 200,000 people, including 66,000 children.
+Other aid includes winter clothing kits for 100,000 children.
+Families staying in inadequate shelters are being given thermal blankets and plastic tarpaulins for added protection.

 Learn more about how UNICEF is supporting children in Lebanon